Sachin-Sagar/Unified-radar-tracker/readme.md

 Uses an Interacting Multiple Model (IMM) filter combined with a Joint Probabilistic Data Association (JPDA) algorithm to robustly track multiple objects.

 Performs ego-motion estimation using RANSAC to distinguish between moving and stationary objects.
+When the ego vehicle is stationary, all radar points are correctly marked as outliers to ensure accurate downstream processing.

 Implements a dual-box filtering system (static and dynamic) to reject stationary clutter from the environment (e.g., guardrails) while still tracking legitimate stationary targets (e.g., stopped vehicles).